 The history of the Fremont neighborhood closely parallels the ups and downs of Seattle itself.
 Although this blog, Wedgwood in Seattle History, is mainly about the Wedgwood neighborhood in the northeast part of the city, I have also enjoyed learning about Fremont and so I am sharing Fremont history here with my readers.
 In Part Two of the story of B.F.
 Day we will read how his life was impacted by the economic crash of 1893.

-The Fremont neighborhood is named in 1888
+The Fremont neighborhood is founded and named in 1888

 A summary of Fremont history is posted on Seattle’s Department of Neighborhoods Historic Preservation site as a “context statement,” written by Caroline Tobin as part of a survey of Fremont housing in 2009, in which I participated.